sonminhtran1997/ZippingAlgo/src/writeup/WriteUp.md

 #### WorkLists, Tries, and Zip ####
 -   The ADT for a WorkList explicitly forbids access to the middle elements.
 However, the FixedSizeFIFOWorkList has a peek(i) method which allows you to do exactly that.
-Why is this an acceptable addition to the WorkList ADT in this particular case but not in general?<pre>
+Why is this an acceptable addition to the WorkList ADT in this particular case but not in general?
+    In other words, what about fixed size FIFO worklists makes peek(i) make sense?<pre>
 **TODO**: Answer this question
 </pre><br>
 -   As we've described it, a `TrieMap` seems like a general-purpose replacement for `HashMap` or `TreeMap`.
 Why might we still want to use one